Ozymandyaz/JellySync/README.md

 python3 jellysync.py
 Option Argument : (only one file can be used at a time, one run to a file, then one run from a file) If setting up new usrs on the Destination, you may set a default with new-user-password
-			--tofile [file]     run the script saving viewed statuses to a file instead of sending them to destination server --fromfile [file]       run the script with a file as source server and send viewed statuses to destination server --new-user-pw "change-your-password-9efde123"
+			--tofile [file]     	run the script saving viewed statuses to a file instead of sending them to destination server --fromfile [file]       run the script with a file as source server and send viewed statuses to destination server --pw [password]			define a password for newly created users
 ```

 ### Users